divbhagia/econ340/index.md

 - [IPUMS](https://www.ipums.org/) is your one-stop shop for downloading US (and international) microdata, such as from the Current Population Survey (CPS), American Community Survey (ACS), American Time-Use Survey (ATUS), etc.
 - Two leading US longitudinal datasets are the [Panel Study of Income Dynamics (PSID)](https://psidonline.isr.umich.edu/) and [National Longitudinal Surveys (NLSY).](https://www.bls.gov/nls/nlsy97.htm)
 - [County Business Patterns (CBP)](https://www.census.gov/programs-surveys/cbp.html) data contains the number of establishments and employment for different industries in each US county.
-- [FRED](https://fred.stlouisfed.org/) at the Federal Reserve Bank of St. Louis maintains numerous data series (mostly time series)
+- [FRED](https://fred.stlouisfed.org/) at the Federal Reserve Bank of St. Louis maintains numerous data series on macroeconomic variables (mostly time series).
-- [Opportunity Insights Data Library](https://opportunityinsights.org/data/) has some data sets at the county or commuting zone level with variables related to economic mobility.
+- [Opportunity Insights Data Library](https://opportunityinsights.org/data/) has some datasets at the county or commuting zone level with variables related to economic mobility.
 - More county-level data is available from [USDA ERS](https://www.ers.usda.gov/data-products/county-level-data-sets/).
 - Check out [FiveThirtyEight](https://data.fivethirtyeight.com/) for sports and election data.
 - If you are looking for more data, check out [AEA’s Compiled Data Sources](https://www.aeaweb.org/resources/data) (Check [this](https://www.aeaweb.org/resources/data/us-other-data/us-other-data-more) link too).